-Dr. Conwell says nothing about being asked to handle the little girl's "final arrangements," makes no mention of a worn and crumpled purse with a note explaining the purpose of the girl's savings, and explains that the girl passed away a "few weeks" (not "two years") after he encountered her outside the church.
+Dr. Conwell said nothing in his acocunt about being asked to handle the little girl's "final arrangements," made no mention of a worn and crumpled purse with a note explaining the purpose of the girl's savings, and explained that the girl passed away a "few weeks" (not "two years") after he encountered her outside the church.
 In fact, there was no note nor any "cracked, red pocketbook" for him to "carry to the pulpit" and use to "challenge his deacons."
 What occurred next was somewhat more prosaic:

 The immediate result of Dr. Conwell's tale of the little girl and her fifty-seven cents?
-Advice on a piece of property.
-Hardly the industrious fund-raising efforts this telling leads us to believe took place in short order.
-Dr. Conwell followed up on the advice:
+Advice on a piece of property, which Dr. Conwell followed up on:

 This anecdote has all the elements an inspirational tale needs: a little girl who saved her pennies after being turned away from a church that had no room for her, a stranger who was inspired by her story to offer his land to the church at some very favorable terms, and a benefactor who contributed $10,000 so that the church could buy the property outright instead of carrying a mortgage.
-So why cheapen it by making up details that simply aren't true?
-Because Dr. Conwell was akin to what today would be termed a "motivational speaker," and he altered and embellished his tales (including this one) at will to better suit his audience and get across the lessons he wanted to impart.
+But because Dr. Conwell was akin to what today would be termed a "motivational speaker," he altered and embellished his tales (including this one) at will to better suit his audience and get across the lessons he wanted to impart.